 When shooting for an HDR deliverable, it is a good idea to monitor HDR on set so issues with the HDR images (that may not be of concern in SDR) can be identified early on.
 HDR monitoring has to be done with an HDR monitor, as it is impossible to see the effect of HDR on an SDR monitor.

 Use an HDR monitor on set to judge your images in HDR.
-ARRI provides look files and 3D -LUTs that convert thea Log C image into ann HDR image using the SMPTE ST T-2084 („PQ“) encoding.
+ARRI provides look files and 3D LUTs that convert the Log C image into HDR using the SMPTE ST-2084 („PQ“) encoding.
 These look files can be used in the following cameras: ALEXA SXT, ALEXA Mini and AMIRA and ALEXA Mini.
 You can find those files here.
 The monitor gets connected via a BNC cable to the SDI output of the camera.
-The monitor has to be set up for SMPTE ST 2084 (PQ) encoding.
+The monitor has to be set up for SMPTE ST-2084 (PQ) encoding.